Srecharan/CVAnnotate/README.md

 Using the initial dataset, a pre-trained Mask R-CNN model (initially trained on COCO dataset) was fine-tuned to create a custom segmentation model specifically adapted to detect and segment material types on the conveyor belt.

 #### Automated Segmentation
-The `trash_seg.py` script leverages the fine-tuned Mask R-CNN to process video feeds through defined regions of interest, automatically segmenting and storing materials for further processing.
+The system leverages the fine-tuned Mask R-CNN to process video feeds through defined regions of interest, automatically segmenting and storing materials for further processing.
 This accelerated dataset creation by generating 43,000+ segmented material instances, dramatically improving data collection efficiency.

 <p align="center">
   <table>